 - Orientation and training in a 4.5 hour course (three 90-minute webinars) taught by Music & Memory founding Executive Director Dan Cohen, MSW

-- Monthly conference calls to support your program for one year
+- Regularly scheduled conference calls to support your program for one year

 - One-to-one consultation as needed for one year